New Zealand (1000-5000) January 2026

 How does New Zealand (1000-5000) compare?

-People in New Zealand (1000-5000) were much more positive than average regarding Inclusion and Overall Industries (Global) Wellbeing.
+People in New Zealand (1000-5000) were much more positive than average regarding Growth.

-On the lower side, people in New Zealand (1000-5000) had much lower favorable scores than average in Action, Feedback & Recognition, and Leadership.
+On the lower side, people in New Zealand (1000-5000) had much lower favorable scores than average in Equity, Action, and Feedback & Recognition.

 People working in New Zealand (1000-5000) are less engaged than Oceania, Eastern Europe, APAC, and North America.

-The highest scoring question for New Zealand (1000-5000) had 86% of people agreeing that they are able to arrange time out from work when they need to (-1% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for New Zealand (1000-5000) had 85% of people agreeing that they know what they need to do to be successful in their role (-2% compared to overall) while they were generally most positive about Growth.

-People in New Zealand (1000-5000) were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 29% of people disagreeing (+6% above average).
+People in New Zealand (1000-5000) were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).

 Which questions matter the most?